How to Introduce ActivTrak to your Organization

 Keep these four key themes in mind to ensure your rollout of ActivTrak is a success:

 - Be transparent about your intent and about how employee data will be used.

 - Communicate and communicate often.
 Notify employees prior to implementation, provide enablement throughout the onboarding process, and establish regular touchpoints once you’re up and running to share insights and capture feedback.

 - Encourage ownership in the results.
 Proactively communicate key findings and collaborate on solutions.
 Emphasize a culture of continuous learning and performance improvement.

 - Culture always comes first.
 Focusing on the first three themes shows a commitment to transparency, improvement, and collaboration.
 Reinforce this messaging whenever possible.

 Be Transparent: Build trust and get buy-in

-Most experts recommend being upfront about your employee productivity monitoring program including what data you collect and how you intend to use it.
+Most experts recommend being upfront about your productivity monitoring program including what data you collect and how you intend to use it.
 The software is meant to provide insights to improve your business.
 It should not be used to spy on employees or incite invasive or harassing behaviors.
-Organizations should prioritize and protect employee privacy while using employee monitoring solutions.
+Organizations should prioritize and protect employee privacy while using productivity monitoring solutions.
 Trust and transparency are essential to building productive teams!

 Communicate: How to inform employees and managers

 After you’ve explained ActivTrak and your goals to the leaders in your organization, we recommend inviting employees to a “town hall” style meeting where you can explain the goals you have for using ActivTrak and answer their questions.

-To help you communicate ActivTrak to your organization, we’ve developed a set of templates geared towards addressing questions that employees and managers are likely to have.
+To help you communicate ActivTrak to your organization, we’ve developed a set of templates geared toward addressing questions that employees and managers are likely to have.
 Keep in mind, these are templates that can be customized to best suit your organization and goals.